Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Related Work

 \textbf{Consensus in directed graphs.} Somewhat similar to the CUP model, several studies explore consensus in directed graphs, e.g.,~\cite{biely_2012,vaidya_2012,biely_2018,tseng_2015}.
 Nevertheless, these investigations focus on determining the properties of the underlying communication graph to achieve consensus under diverse assumptions.
 For instance, Tseng and Vaidya~\cite{tseng_2015} established the minimal conditions of the underlying communication graph, where a participant $i$ can transmit messages to participant $j$ if a directed edge from $i$ to $j$ exists in the graph; otherwise, $i$ cannot send messages to $j$.
 Typically, these studies assume that the set of participants and the underlying communication graph are known to all participants.
 However, in the CUP model, the communication graph is complete, and the objective is to determine the necessary and sufficient initial knowledge about other participants required to solve consensus without knowing the system's membership.

 \textbf{Consensus on heterogeneous quorum systems.} The exploration of protocols designed for systems where participants can have different trust assumptions, i.e., each participant can trust a subset of participants, originated in~\cite{damgard_2007}.
 Ripple~\cite{schawartz_2014,chase_2018} attempted to leverage this approach to address consensus in the permissionless setting, aiming to establish an efficient blockchain infrastructure.
 However, the achievement of this goal faced challenges leading to safety and liveness violations~\cite{amores_2020}.
 In contrast, Stellar~\cite{mazieres_2015,lokhava_2019}, based on the Federated Byzantine Quorum System (FBQS) formally studied later in~\cite{garcia_2018}, successfully achieved this objective.
 In this approach, a network of trust emerges from the partial view declared by each participant.
 Consensus in this network is ensured if it adheres to the \emph{intact set} property, stipulating that all correct participants must form a quorum, and any two quorums formed by correct participants must intersect.
-However, a recent comparison showed that the CUP model's initial knowledge is sufficient to solve consensus, even when processes know the fault threshold, compared with the Stellar model~\cite{vassantlal_2023}.

-The connection between FBQS and dissemination Byzantine quorum systems~\cite{malkhi_1998} was established in~\cite{garcia_2018} and~\cite{garcia_2019}, illustrating the construction of a dissemination Byzantine quorum system corresponding to an FBQS.
+The connection between FBQS and dissemination Byzantine quorum systems~\cite{malkhi_1998} was established in~\cite{garcia_2018} and~\cite{garcia_2019}, showing the construction of a dissemination Byzantine quorum system corresponding to an FBQS.
 Subsequent work by Losa et al.~\cite{losa_2019} generalized FBQS to Personal Byzantine Quorum System (PBQS), demonstrating that consensus with weaker properties than the intact set is achievable through a \emph{consensus cluster}.
 Notably, forming a quorum by all correct participants is not mandatory within the consensus cluster.